The Bible says in Psalm 106:1-2, Praise ye

 The second sin committed by the

-sacrificed their sons and their daughters unto devils.”
-Sadly, the
+sacrificed their sons and their daughters unto devils.
+Sadly, the Israelites

 ceremonies.
 Unfortunately, people are sacrificing their children in our day by